FSA Partner Banner Light

 I have a partial disability that limits my ability to work.
 I am able to work, although on a very limited basis.
 Am I eligible for TPD discharge?

-If you can submit documentation that demonstrates that you meet the definition of total and permanent disability, then you are eligible.
+If you can submit documentation that demonstrates that you meet the definition of TPD, then you are eligible.
 See here for more information about the documentation that can result in your receiving a total and permanent disability discharge.

 I have a disability that prevents me from working in the occupation for which I was trained.
 Can I get a discharge?